nooxbrk/csgo-server-listener/README.md

 # csgo-server-listener
  - Live Match Statistics
  - multiple Servers at the same time
- - heatmaps/playerstatistics as pictures for livestreams
+ - heatmaps/playerstatistics as pictures or iframes for livestreams